Benjamina Karić

 Karić was born in Sarajevo in 1991.
-She graduated from the University of Sarajevo.
-She later worked as an assistant at the Faculty of Law at the University of Travnik and in Kiseljak.
-Following the 2020 municipal elections, Karić became mayor of Sarajevo in 2021 as a replacement for Bogić Bogićević, who decided to pull out of the candidacy for mayor shortly before.
+She graduated from the University of Sarajevo and earned her doctorate from the University of Zenica.
+Karić later worked as an assistant at the Faculty of Law at the University of Travnik and in Kiseljak.
+Following the 2020 municipal elections, she became mayor of Sarajevo in 2021 as a replacement for Bogić Bogićević, who decided to pull out of the candidacy for mayor shortly before.

+Karić served as mayor until November 2024, having been elected municipal mayor of Novo Sarajevo a month prior in the 2024 municipal elections.

 Early life and education

-Karić was born on 8 April 1991 in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia.
+Karić was born on 8 April 1991 in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia, to Bosnian Muslim father Hasan Londrc and Serb mother Branka (née Đinđić).
 She graduated from two faculties at the same time, the Faculty of Law, University of Sarajevo and the Department of History of the Faculty of Philosophy in Sarajevo.
+She earned her doctorate in law from the University of Zenica in 2018.

 Karić is a recipient of the Silver Badge of the University of Sarajevo for Outstanding Achievement in Undergraduate and Postgraduate Studies.
 She is an author of fifty publications, books, articles and translations from Latin to Bosnian.

 In 2014, she was an assistant at the Faculty of Law, University of Travnik and in Kiseljak.

-Karić joined the Social Democratic Party at the age of 18 in 2009, becoming the party's vice president ten years later, in 2019.
+Karić joined the Social Democratic Party at the age of 18 in 2009, and was the party's vice president from 2019 to 2025.

-Mayor of Sarajevo (2021–present)
+Mayor of Sarajevo (2021–2024)

+Appointment

-Following the 2020 Bosnian municipal elections, Bogić Bogićević, former member of the Presidency of Yugoslavia in the late 1980s and early 1990s, announced that he would accept the appointment as mayor of Sarajevo by the four-party liberal coalition set to govern the City Council after the elections, which includes the Social Democratic Party (SDP BiH).
-However, on 24 March 2021, he decided to pull out of the candidacy because of conflicts in the coalition.
-This set the stage for Karić, with the SDP BiH announcing that she would be the new candidate for the office of mayor on 5 April 2021.
+Following the 2020 Bosnian municipal elections, Bogić Bogićević, former member of the Presidency of Yugoslavia in the late 1980s and early 1990s, announced that he would accept the appointment as mayor of Sarajevo by the four-party liberal alliance, colloquially called the Four, which was set to govern the City Council after the elections, and that also included the Social Democratic Party (SDP BiH).
+However, on 24 March 2021, he decided to pull out of the candidacy because of conflicts in the alliance.
+Karić was then proposed as a potential candidate, with the SDP BiH officially announcing that she would be the new candidate for the office of mayor on 5 April 2021.

-Three days later on 8 April, Karić was unanimously elected by members of the City Council of Sarajevo to become the 39th mayor of the city, replacing Abdulah Skaka, becoming the second female in that office (the first being Semiha Borovac from 2005 to 2009).
-Upon her election, the mayor of Istanbul Ekrem İmamoğlu congratulated Karić for her appointment as mayor, sending her his best wishes.
+Three days later on 8 April, Karić was unanimously elected by members of the City Council of Sarajevo to become the 39th mayor of the city, succeeding Abdulah Skaka.

-On 4 May 2021, she met with Austrian Foreign Minister Alexander Schallenberg in Sarajevo, upon his visit to Bosnia and Herzegovina.